Oil rallies as tight US supplies offset plan to sell off Chinese reserves | ExBulletin

 Brent is heading for a second straight weekly loss.

-Both contracts fell more than 1% Thursday to their lowest level since August 26 after China said it would release crude oil reserves into the market via public auctions to ease the pressure high raw material costs on domestic refiners, in a move that has been described as a first.
-Read more
+Both contracts fell more than 1% on Thursday to their lowest level since Aug.26 after China announced it would release crude oil reserves here in the market via public auctions to mitigate the pressure from high raw material costs on domestic refiners, in a move that has been described as a first.

 Some analysts said the announcement was likely made to confirm the sale of reserves in July and August.